BBieganowski/pymicrostructure/docs/user_guide.md

 # User Guide

 This section is a more detailed guide on how to use the PyMicrostructure package.
-It will cover how the package is structed, how to use the different modules, and how to run simulations.
+It will cover how the package is structured, how to use the different modules, and how to run simulations.

 ## Basic Concepts